Amongst all of your competitors in your marketplace there is only one who can offer their product and/or service for the lowest price point.

 This also creates a strong sense of urgency, as there are tangible costs or losses in a delay to resolving those situations.

-This blog post is a condensed version of an article in our latest eBook "6 strategic ways to plan and implement sales success in your business".
+This blog post is a condensed version of an article in our free eBook: 6 strategic ways to plan and implement sales success in your business.
+To download a copy, click on the link below.

 Also included is a bonus article – A 9-step process for a highly effective sales call.